enz/pentobi/HACKING.md

 * pentobi --
   Main program that provides a GUI for the player in libpentobi_mcts
+* pentobi_thumbnailer --
+  File preview generator for the [Gnome](http://www.gnome.org) desktop
-* convert_svg --
+* pentobi_kde_thumbnailer --
-  Helper program to convert SVG icons to bitmaps at build time
+  File preview generator for the [KDE](http://www.kde.org) desktop
 * libpentobi_paint --
-  Common functionality for painting board and pieces both used in the QtQuick-based GUI in pentobi and the QtGui-based painting in file preview generators (thumbnailers).
+  Common functionality for pentobi and libpentobi_thumbnail
 * libpentobi_thumbnail --
-  Common functionality for the thumbnailers
+  Common functionality for pentobi_thumbnailer and pentobi_kde_thumbnailer
-* pentobi_thumbnailer --
-  Thumbnailer for the [Gnome](http://www.gnome.org) desktop
-* pentobi_kde_thumbnailer --
+* convert_svg --
-  Thumbnailer plugin the [KDE](http://www.kde.org) desktop
+  Build tool for converting SVG icons to bitmaps